Skip to main content

 • Intervention: The Tufts Maine Track LIC program offers clerkships in rural medical facilities, exposing medical school students to the positives and possibilities that rural practices have to offer.

-• Results: The program has seen an increase in students' interest to practice in rural Maine.
-The majority have pursued medical careers in one of the 6 core specialties studied during their clerkship.
+• Results: The program has seen an increase in students' interest in practicing in rural Maine.
+The majority of participants have pursued medical careers in one of the six core specialties studied during their clerkship.

 Evidence-level